-Gainesville, Fla.—The Pride of Sunshine has a long history of bringing the sound and spirit to the Gator Nation.
+Gainesville, Fla.—The Pride of the Sunshine has a long history of bringing the sound and spirit to the Gator Nation.
 Since 1913, the sweat, skills and passion of the Gator Marching Band students have breathed enthusiasm into University of Florida events.

 The marching band has practiced all over campus for the past 105 years.
 Now, the band will have a permanent state-of-the-art practice facility to call home.